vmware-archive/clarity/apps/website/get-started/roadmap.md

 #### Cards

 This is a new component, built to replace Cards in Clarity Angular.
 Cards are a common container for grouping information.
 We are building out a new Card component that will support the existing use cases and allow for additional flexibility for applications.

-#### Navigation

-This is a new component, designed to unify navigation in a single component and will replace the Vertical Nav, Subnav, and Header navigation in Clarity Angular.
-We are building a new component that combines some of the common navigation elements into a single component for easier use and better accessibility.
+This is currently available in `beta`, see [the cards component on Storybook](https://clarity.design/storybook/core/?path=/story/components-card--page).

 #### Table

 This is a new component, designed to replace Tables in Clarity Angular.
 We are building out custom stylings that can be applied to tables to style and suppliment the default browser tables provided in HTML.
+This is currently available in `beta`, see [the table component on Storybook](https://clarity.design/storybook/core/?path=/story/components-table--page).

+#### Breadcrumbs

+This is a new component, and doesn't exist today in Clarity Angular.
+We are working with our friends at Porsche Informatik who have the [Clarity Addons](https://github.com/porscheinformatik/clarity-addons/) library to bring this component into Clarity Core.
+This is currently available in `beta`, see [the breadcrumb component on Storybook](https://clarity.design/storybook/core/?path=/story/components-breadcrumb--page).

+## In Progress Work

+### Core Components

+Clarity is actively working on creating our Clarity Core components.
+Our long term goal is to provide a greater level of capabilities through Clarity Core for the next generation of applications to depend upon for the long term.
+We are also working to ensure that accessibility is included by default in all of our Core components.

+#### Vertical Navigation

+This is a new component, designed to replace the Vertical Nav in Clarity Angular.
+We will then explore building out the other navigational items such as a Header, Subnav, and mobile friendly behaviors.

 #### Tree View